2sic/app-mobius-forms/README.md

 Now you can use this app as-is, or customize it to be whatever you need it to be.

+## Credits
+The icon was built using the CC icon [_optical illusion by pedro baños cancer_ from the Noun Project](https://thenounproject.com/term/mobius-strip/182380/)

 [//]: # "Note: use full http-link, so we can copy/paste this from wiki to readme.md"